 Beaches in Oman

 With a coastline stretching 1,060 miles (1,700km) along the Arabian Sea, it is unsurprising that Oman boasts a stunning array of sunny, swimmer-friendly beaches.
-As the Omani government seeks to promote tourism throughout the country, its beaches have become a focal-point for this exercise, with more and more fun beach activities - such as diving, kite-surfing and jet-skiing - being offered on its shores.
+As the Omani government seeks to promote tourism throughout the country, its beaches have become focal-points for this exercise, with more and more fun beach activities such as diving, kite-surfing, and jet-skiing being offered on its shores.

 There has also been a huge spike in the development of luxury beach resorts up and down the Omani coastline, offering visitors an air-conditioned retreat from the blazing sun and sand.
-Some of Oman's best beaches include Qurum Beach, which is located in Muscat (below the Crowne Plaza Hotel) - a beach which is perfectly set up for family vacationers, featuring picnic areas and shady palm trees.
+Some of Oman's best beaches include Qurum Beach, which is located in Muscat below the Crowne Plaza Hotel.
+It's a beach which is perfectly set up for family vacationers, featuring picnic areas and shady palm trees.

 Qantab Beach, located a short drive from central Muscat, has an established local fishing trade, and tourists are strongly encouraged to take a trip out with one of the local fishermen to explore some of the area's sheltered coves and sea-caves.
-Finally, Marjan Beach features small coral reefs ideally suited to novice divers and snorkellers - and also boasts a lively nightlife, with several restaurants and hotels often frequented by expatriate workers in Oman.
+Finally, Marjan Beach features small coral reefs ideally suited to novice divers and snorkelers.
+It also boasts a lively nightlife, with several restaurants and hotels often frequented by expatriate workers in Oman.

 Tourists don't need to worry unduly about the dress-code for Omani beaches: western swimwear is perfectly acceptable while you're on the beach.
 Just make sure to cover up appropriately when you're on your way to and from your hotel or beach resort.